imediasystem/CaseSkill/README.md

-Console App for employee evaluation and main logo.
+Console App for employee evaluation and main logo project.

 <br>